Shresth-Senwal/fintrack-genz-vision/context.md

 - Code must be modular, well-documented, and fully tested.
 - All changes must update this context file and follow project standards.

-## Change Log
+- 2025-07-29: Updated AI model to Gemini 2.5 Flash Lite in service and documentation.
-- 2025-07-21: Context file updated for architecture, features, mobile optimization, goals, authentication, AI chatbot, analytics button fix, and outstanding issues.
+ 2025-07-21: Context file updated for architecture, features, mobile optimization, goals, authentication, AI chatbot, analytics button fix, and outstanding issues.